gaojunxuan/chrom_mini_graph/README.md

 cd chrom_mini_graph
 cargo build --release
 ./target/release/chrom_mini_graph generate test_refs/*
-./target/release/chrom_mini_graph map serialized_mini_graph.bin test_reads/hg_01243_pacbio_reads.fastq -b hg-01243-reads.bam > output.txt
+./target/release/chrom_mini_graph map -a -b test_bam.bam serialized_mini_graph.bin test_reads/hg_01243_pacbio_reads.fastq > output.txt
 ```

 1. `cargo build --release` first builds the **chrom_mini_graph** binary, which is found in the ./target/release/ directory.
 2. The `chrom_mini_graph generate` command generates a coloured minimizer pangenome graph.
 3. The `chrom_mini_graph map` command chains onto the output graph and produces an alignment.
-4. The resulting chain is used for alignment and is output to `hg-01243-reads.bam`.
+The `-a` option outputs a BAM file with name specified by the `-b` option.

 * 6 reference 1M bp segments of chromosome 20 are provided in the test_ref folder.
 * Simulated PacBio CLR reads for hg01243 are available in the test_reads folder.